Chicken and Dumplings

 Selecting recipes for my cookbook, A Thyme to Discover; Early American Cuisine for the Modern Table, was part book/internet research and part food memory.
 Most American homes continue to serve a variation of those early dishes, and my childhood experience was no different.
-Often associated with Southern cooking, Chicken and Dumplings is a luscious pot of silky chicken soup with a hot biscuit layered on top.
+Often associated with Southern American cooking, Chicken and Dumplings is a luscious pot of silky chicken soup with a hot biscuit layered on top.
 This easy and economical dish is incredibly tasty, and a bit magical.
-For you see, the soup is the necessary, but supporting cast, the dumpling, or biscuit, is the star.
-When making the soup, at the most perfect time when the steam begins rolling off the boiling soup, raw dough (often made with buttermilk, flour, and vegetable shortening) is gently laid on top of the hot liquid.
-The magic happens when you cover the pot, allowing the indirect heat to bake the dough while infusing the flavors of the soup.
+For you see, the soup is the necessary, but the supporting cast, the dumpling (or biscuit), is the star.
+When making the soup, at the most perfect time when the steam begins rolling off the boiling liquid, raw dough (often made with buttermilk, flour, and vegetable shortening) is gently laid on top of the hot soup.
+The magic happens when you cover the pot, allowing the indirect heat to "bake" the dough while infusing the flavors of the soup.
 This was always one of my favorite cold weather dinners as a child, but there was just one complaint, too much soup, not enough dumplings.
 It was the dumpling that always pulled me in.
 Something about the digging into the hardiness of the dumpling, while moving my spoon around to find a bit of chicken to join in for that perfect bite.
-This resonated with me, so much so that when I modernized this dish, I added chicken into the dumpling.
+This resonated with me, so much so that when I modernized this dish, I showcased the dumpling by adding chicken to the dough.

 So how American is this dish?
-It has certainly been made in America since the 1700s, if not earlier, the dish was inspired by cooking in Europe, Asia and the Middle East.
-It could even be much earlier than that, as the Roman culinarian Apicius, prepared a recipe of “Plain Dumplings with Broth/Isicium Simplex.”
+It has certainly been made in America since the 1700s, if not earlier, however the dish was inspired by recipes in Europe, Asia, and the Middle East.
+It could even be much earlier than that, as the Roman gourmound Apicius, prepared a recipe of “Plain Dumplings with Broth/Isicium Simplex.”
 When you think about a dumpling, consider what it is, and you can easily see its concept applied around the world; gnocchi in Italy, wonton in China, matza ball soup in traditional Jewish cuisine, gondi in Iran, vareniki in Russia and Norfolk dumplings in the UK.

-I'll credit a few different influences that bring us to where we are today with this dish.
-In 1790, the oldest operating flour company in America began importing fine English-milled flour into the 13 states of the new United States of America.
-The Boston based distributor Sands, Taylor, and Wood Company, which became King Arthur Flour in 1996, along with other operations who refined the milling methods, moved this product from a rarity to common supply.
+I'll credit a few different influences that bring us to where we are today, in America, with this dish.
+In 1790, the oldest operating flour company in America began importing fine English-milled flour into the new created 13 states of America.
+The Boston based distributor Sands, Taylor, and Wood Company, which would later be known as King Arthur Flour ( 1996), along with other operations who refined the milling methods, moved flour from a rare ingredent to common supply.
 Excuse the pun, but the accessibility to flour gave rise to baking in America, expanding the options on the dinner table, and of course, for bread and desserts.

-I must also credit the author, Mary Randolph, of “what is arguably the earliest full-blown American cookbook,” the Virginia House-wife, as quoted by American Culinary Historian Karen Hess.
+I must also credit the author of the Virginia House-wife, Mary Randolph, of “what is arguably the earliest full-blown American cookbook, as quoted by American Culinary Historian Karen Hess.
 Sure, there were other cookbooks in the US at the time, but they were English cookbooks published in the US.
 Most well-known is the Art of Cookery, Made Plain and Easy by Hannah Glasse.
 Hannah published her cookbook in England in 1747, and it was reprinted over 20 times, most notably in the US in the Revolutionary 1805 Classic.
 Hannah, who originally published her book under the name “By a Lady,” eventually placed her name on the book that first introduced England and America to the flavors of Curry and gave a name to Yorkshire Pudding.
 According to the Library of Congress, this cookbook was a bestseller in America for over 100 years, which is why it is often called the first American cookbook.
 But not so fast.

 Mary felt that the recipes from the European cookbooks were fussy and too complicated.
 She also pointed that the end results of the recipes were inconsistent due to a lack of standardized measurements.
 All the cookbooks published at the time from Europe did not specifically supply how much to use of a particular ingredient, only what to use and how to cook it.
 In the preface of her book, she wrote “The difficulties I encountered when I first entered on the duties of a house-keeping life, from the want of books sufficiently clear and concise to impart knowledge to a Tyro (novice), compelled me to study the subject, and by actual experiment to reduce everything in the culinary line, to proper weights and measures."
 Her cookbook was revolutionary.
 Cuisine in America was becoming more sophisticated, weaving several food cultures together, giving way for Mary to present an authentic American cuisine cookbook.
 Her recipes displayed the cultural interweaving of America, with influences from France, Southern Creole, Italy, Spain, the West Indies, Africa and, of course, England.
 Towards the end of this new American cookbook was a recipe, though not with the most tempting name, “Paste for Meat Dumpling”.
 This recipe was the first documented version of Chicken and Dumplings in an American cookbook.
 Her recipe included suet (hard fat from beef or mutton), flour, salt, milk, butter to make the biscuit, which is layered on meat and gravy.